Person Following by Autonomous Robots: A Categorical Overview: State-of-the-art Approaches

 \subsubsection{Map-assisted vs Target-centric Planning}

-{ Map-assisted planning is feasible for structured environments with a known map, particularly for person-following ground robots in indoor settings~\citep{nikdel2018the,doisy2012adaptive}.
-The global map of the environment (including static objects) is used as prior knowledge.
-Typically a \textit{static planner} keeps track of the robot's location within the map and generates its admissible waypoints by taking into account the static obstacles in the environment~\citep{ahn2018formation}.
-The \textit{dynamic planner} then refines these waypoints by considering dynamic objects and the target person's current location in the environment (Figure~\ref{fig:plan3}).
-Other constraints such as social awareness, implicit interactions, etc., can also be considered in the refinement process that eventually generates the optimal path~\citep{cosgun2016anticipatory}.
-Then, standard map-based navigation techniques are used to invoke the person-following motion. }
+Map-assisted planning is feasible for structured environments with a known map, particularly for person-following ground robots in indoor settings~\citep{nikdel2018the,doisy2012adaptive}.
+The global map of the environment (including static objects) is used as prior knowledge. {Typically a \textit{static planner} keeps track of the robot's location within the map and its admissible waypoints by taking into account the static obstacles in the environment~\citep{ahn2018formation}.
+The \textit{dynamic planner} then refines these waypoints by considering the motions of the dynamic objects in the environment (Figure~\ref{fig:plan3}).} Other constraints such as social awareness, implicit interactions, etc., can also be considered in the refinement process that eventually generates the optimal path~\citep{cosgun2016anticipatory}.
+Then, standard map-based navigation techniques are used to invoke the person-following motion.

-{ Although a global map can significantly simplify the planning and navigation processes, it is usually not available in outdoor applications.
+Although a global map can significantly simplify the planning and navigation processes, it is usually not available in outdoor applications.
 In such cases, a target-centric approach is adopted.
 First, the locally sensed information is used to create a partial map of the environment; traditional SLAM-based techniques are most commonly used for this purpose~\citep{ahn2018formation,cosgun2016anticipatory}.
 As illustrated in Figure~\ref{fig:plan4}, the UAV creates a 3D (depth) map of the partially observed environment in order to find the optimal path for person-following~\citep{Skydio}.
 Such \textit{reactive} path planning sometimes leads to non-smooth trajectories, particularly if the person moves fast in a zigzag trajectory~\citep{tarokh2010vision}.
-Anticipatory planning, \textit{i.e.}, predicting where the person is going to be next and planning accordingly, can significantly alleviate this problem~\citep{nikdel2018the,tarokh2014vision,pradhan2013indoor,hoeller2007accompanying}.
-Moreover, it is an essential feature for UGVs that stay ahead of the person~\citep{mi2016system}. }
+Anticipatory planning, \textit{i.e.}, predicting where the person is going to be next and planning accordingly, can significantly alleviate this problem and thus widely used in practical applications~\citep{nikdel2018the,tarokh2014vision,hoeller2007accompanying}.